jimlar/sheep/README.md

 # sheep

-A 3D game with sheeps and labyrinths
+A 3D game with sheeps and labyrinths designed by my daughters :-)

 ## Usage

 '''